iaseth/html-color-names/templates/readme_md.md

 # html-color-names
 HTML has 148 named colors.
-What if you cound generated color palettes using each of them.
+What if you could generate a color palette using each of them?

 ## How to use it with Tailwind